Joseph Bonaparte: From King of Spain to New Jersey

 In June 1862, Louis-Napoleon (Napoleon III) had Joseph’s remains interred at Les Invalides in Paris in a ten minute ceremony.
 Though he had made up with Joseph before the latter’s death, Napoleon III did not bother to attend.
 The only Bonapartes present were several of Lucien’s daughters who happened to be in Paris.

-In 1839, Joseph’s daughter with Annette Savage, Catherine Charlotte, married Zebulon Howell Benton in New York.
+In 1839, Joseph’s daughter with Annette Savage, Caroline Charlotte, married Zebulon Howell Benton in New York.
 Taken with the idea of being a king’s son-in-law and a nephew of Napoleon, Benton insisted on a lavish ceremony.
 He was known for wearing a cocked Napoleon-style hat turned sideways and liked to be photographed with his hand in his coat, emulating Napoleon.
 He soon exhausted the $30,000 dowry Joseph had provided.
 Caroline Charlotte, with their five children (two named Zénaïde and Charlotte), eventually left him and taught French in Philadelphia.
 She died in 1890.

 Joseph told Julie, after the Spanish disaster: